syvita/docs/src/pages/understand-stacks/running-mainnet-node.md

 ## Introduction

-This procedure demonstrates how to run a local mainnet node using Docker images.
+This guide shows how to run a Stacks mainnet node using Docker images.

+It uses [Hiro's implementation](https://github.com/blockstack/stacks-blockchain) of a Stacks node, along with [Bitcoin Core](https://github.com/bitcoin/bitcoin).

 -> This procedure focuses on Unix-like operating systems (Linux and MacOS).
 This procedure has not been tested on Windows.

 ## Prerequisites

 Running a node has no specialized hardware requirements.
 Users have been successful in running nodes on Raspberry Pi boards and other system-on-chip architectures.
 In order to complete this procedure, you must have the following software installed on the node host machine:

 - [Docker](https://docs.docker.com/get-docker/)
 - [curl](https://curl.se/download.html)
 - [jq](https://stedolan.github.io/jq/download/)

+You can use `brew install docker curl jq` for MacOS and usually `sudo apt-get install docker curl jq` for Linux.
+But this might not work for every system.

+You'll need at minimum 500GB for the Bitcoin Core node and somewhere around 20GB (as of block `704197`).
+This will grow in size, so a 1TB or more drive is usually recommended for future-proofing.

 ### Firewall configuration

 In order for the API node services to work correctly, you must configure any network firewall rules to allow traffic on the ports discussed in this section.
-The details of network and firewall configuration are highly specific to your machine and network, so a detailed example isn't provided.
+The details of network and firewall configuration are specific to your setup and network, so we won't provide a detailed example.

 The following ports must open on the host machine: